mathigon/textbooks/content/sequences/content.md

 called the __Lucas numbers__.

 It turns out that, whatever two starting numbers you pick, the resulting sequences share many properties.
-For example, te ratios of consecutive terms will _always_ [converge](gloss:sequence-convergence) to the golden ratio.
+For example, the ratios of consecutive terms will _always_ [converge](gloss:sequence-convergence) to the golden ratio.

 {.text-center.s-purple.s-small}